Skip to content

 How Declarative Agents Work

-1. Administrator or user creates a declarative agent in the M365 Admin Center or SharePoint
+1. Administrator or user creates a declarative agent in the Microsoft 365 admin center or SharePoint

 2. The agent is scoped to specific SharePoint sites, instructions, and capabilities